 Acqua alta is measured from a hydrographic station at Punta Salute.
 A sea level higher than 80 cm above the measuring point at Punta Salute is called acqua alta as at this level many problems arise in the lowest areas of Piazza San Marco.
 When the tide exceeds 100 cm, 5% of public land in Venice’s historical center is flooded; at 110 cm, it’s 12%, but when the level reaches 140 cm, about 59% of the city is flooded.
 Tides are monitored and forecast by a specific office, the Centro Maree, which publishes a bulletin once a day in the period when tides are more regular (from September to May) and several times a day when floods are more probable.
 The city uses sirens to warn residents and visitors of an acqua alta.
 Today, these sirens have been replaced by electronic loudspeakers that, according to the tide level forecast, emit tones of different pitch.
 Citizens and commuters can subscribe to a service that automatically sends SMS warnings, but anyone in Venice can use the app “hi!tide Venezia.”

 Grazie to Prontopia Local Giacomo for this post.
 Giacomo enjoys sharing his deep knowledge of the city of Venice, and helping travelers get where they need to go in the city.
-For a better arrival that will have you prepared for what to expect during acqua alta season, download the Prontopia app, and request a local connection for help getting around hassle free from friendly and passionate Venetians like Giacomo!
+For a better arrival that will have you prepared for what to expect during acqua alta season, sign up for Prontopia, and request a local connection for help getting around hassle free from friendly and passionate Venetians like Giacomo!